lbryio/spec/index.md

 ##### Setup

-1. Generate a random 32-byte key for the stream.
-This _stream key_ will be used to encrypt each content blob.
+1. Generate a random 32-byte stream key.
+This key will be used to encrypt each content blob in the stream.

 ##### Content Blobs